 The Disciplinary Committee found that the respondents were in breach of the fundamental principle of Professional Competence and Due Care under sections 100.4(c) and 130.1 of the Code of Ethics for Professional Accountants.

 Decisions and reasons: All three respondents were reprimanded.
 In addition, the committee ordered each of Baker Tilly, Ross and Kwok to pay a penalty of HK$100,000, HK$70,000 and HK$30,000 respectively.
 Further, the three respondents were ordered to pay costs of the disciplinary proceedings of HK$300,000.
 When making its decision, the committee took into consideration the particulars in support of the complaint, the parties’ submissions and the respondents’ conduct throughout the proceedings.

 Complaint: Failure or neglect to observe, maintain or otherwise apply professional standards issued by the Institute and being guilty of professional misconduct.

-Decisions and reasons: The practising certificate issued to Tam is to be cancelled with effect from 21 November and no practising certificate shall be issued to him for two years.
-In addition, Tam was reprimanded and ordered to pay a penalty of HK$50,000 and costs of disciplinary proceedings of HK$51,628.
-When making its decision, the Disciplinary Committee took into consideration the particulars in support of the complaint, the parties' submissions, and the conduct of Tam throughout the proceedings.
+Decisions and reasons: The practising certificate issued to Chan is to be cancelled with effect from 8 February 2018 and no practising certificate shall be issued to him for six months.
+In addition, Chan was ordered to pay costs of disciplinary proceedings of HK$25,000.
+When making its decision, the Disciplinary Committee took into consideration the particulars in support of the complaint, the parties’ submissions, Chan’s early admission and the remedial actions he had undertaken.

 Details of the disciplinary findings are available at the Institute’s website: www.hkicpa.org.hk